minchangggg/Face-ID-Attend/README.md

 ## Introduction
 - Face ID Attend is an IoT-based, contact-free attendance system with face recognition — built in two variants:
   + FaceID-ESP — ESP32-CAM + ESP-WHO (ultra-low cost, fully on-device)
-  + FaceID-Pi — Raspberry Pi 5 + Pi Camera (higher accuracy & more headroom)
+  + FaceID-PI — Raspberry Pi + Pi Camera (higher accuracy & more headroom)
 - What it does
   + Detects & recognizes faces in real time
   + Logs check-in / check-out with timestamp